Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex)

 About: Fluorouracil Topical (5-FU, Carac®, Efudex®, Fluoroplex)

-Fluorouracil (5-FU) is a type of chemotherapy that exerts its anti-cancer effect by preventing the production of DNA in the cell.
-Lack of functional DNA prevents the cancer cell from reproducing and making vital proteins, which then results in death of the cell.
+Fluorouracil (5-FU) is a type of chemotherapy that has an anti-cancer effect by preventing the production of DNA in the cell.
+This blockage of DNA production prevents the cancer cell from reproducing and making vital proteins, which leads to death of the cell.

 Topical fluorouracil is used to treat actinic keratosis and superficial basal and squamous cell skin cancers.
-The medication destroys sun damaged skin cells, but can also damage normal skin it comes into contact with, or cause skin irritation.
+The medication destroys sun-damaged skin cells, but can also damage normal skin and cause skin irritation.

 How to Use Topical Fluorouracil

 Topical fluorouracil (5-FU) comes as a topical cream, available in 2 strengths.
 Your healthcare provider will determine which strength is right for your condition and tell you how often to use the cream (typically 1-2 times a day).
 Most patients will use the cream for 2-12 weeks, depending on the condition being treated and the response to treatment.

 - Wash the area to be treated with plain water and dry.
 Wait 10 minutes.